rappoccio/fastjet-tutorial/README.md

 If you want to use ROOT, then you can do everything as above, but change ```fastjet-tutorial``` to ```fastjet-tutorial-root```.

+*Important*: The python version for ROOT is still python2.
+Sorry.

 ```
 docker pull srappoccio/fastjet-tutorial-root:latest